-If DI2 on the RapidRestore[®] module has a signal and the unit has RapidRestore[®] enabled, then the chiller is considered a 'backup chiller'.
+If the Backup Chiller input (DI2) on the RapidRestore® module has a signal and the unit has RapidRestore® enabled, then the chiller is considered a 'backup chiller'.
 When a 'backup chiller' is enabled, it will use an evaporator recirculation time of 13 seconds regardless of what the evaporator recirculation time set point is.
-Then, fast loading will be used as outlined previously in the fast loading section.
+Then, fast loading will be used as outlined previously.